This is the top of this pageSite menu here

 In the Edo period Shogunate territory ( ) or Hatamoto domain ( ) (1 10,000 koku ( ) below Vassal ( ) The villages of Inagi, which had been once the capital of the Tokugawa Shogunate, entered a new era under the rule of the new government in the Meiji era.
 Taxation ( ) Aimed at Land Tax Reform ( ) We will introduce the work and other aspects of the project based on materials from that time.

-Exhibition of the Meiji Restoration
+Meiji Restoration Exhibition

-Exhibition of the Meiji Restoration
+Meiji Restoration Exhibition

 Changes in modern education